Please ensure Javascript is enabled for purposes of website accessibility Rep. Emily Kinkead | Biography

 Rep. Emily Kinkead's Biography

-Since 2020, Representative Emily Kinkead has served Pennsylvania’s 20th state House District – Ross Township, Avalon, Bellevue, and West View Boroughs, and parts of the city of Pittsburgh.
-In her first term, she was assigned to serve on the House Appropriations, Judiciary, Human Services, and Agriculture & Rural Affairs Committees.
-Currently, she serves as secretary of both the Human Services and Agriculture committees.
-Additionally, she serves as chair of the Judiciary Subcommittee on Crime & Corrections and the Appropriations Subcommittee on Fiscal Policy.
-She is the House chair of the Legislative Hunger Caucus and on the Leadership Team of the Pennsylvania Progressive Caucus.
+Since 2020, state Rep. Emily Kinkead has served Pennsylvania’s 20th House District – Ross Township, Avalon, Bellevue, and West View Boroughs, and parts of the city of Pittsburgh.
+She serves on the House Appropriations, Judiciary, Labor & Industry, Human Services, and Agriculture & Rural Affairs committees.
+She is the chair of the Legislative Hunger Caucus and on the leadership team of the Pennsylvania Progressive Caucus.

 A staunch believer that government’s calling is to do the most good for the most people, Kinkead has vocally championed the policies that help working families and raise up communities – criminal justice reform, addressing food insecurity, affordable housing, livable wages, worker protections, health care, LGBTQIA+ equality, reproductive justice, adequately funding education, and more.
 She’s also focused on local issues like addressing blight and landslides.